Baadier-Sydow/hpcos81-2019/learning-unit-1.md

 Ensure that you double check the references that are produced and that you indicate within your research the referencing style that you use.

-NB UNISA uses Turn-It-In to check for proper citation and to protect against plagirism.
+NB UNISA uses Turn-It-In to check for proper citation and to protect against plagiarism.